-Asia Demmer is a second-year computer science major with a passion for diversity, equity, and inclusion in the field of artificial intelligence.
+Asia Demmer is a third-year computer science major with a passion for diversity, equity, and inclusion in the field of artificial intelligence.
 Georgia Tech has proven to be a place where she can build and develop her interests, but funding her time here has posed some challenges.
 Demmer utilizes creativity, scholarships, and her work to help alleviate some of the financial stressors of college.

 To get started her first year at Georgia Tech, Demmer relied on a small amount of savings from her grandmother as well as the Zell Miller Scholarship.
 However, she knew she would have to figure out an alternative plan for future semesters.